drimpossible/drimpossible.github.io/blog/life/reviewing_for_dummies.md

 There are three audiences for your review: Area Chairs, Authors and Community.

-Area Chairs (Primary): They need clearly justified guidance for paper accept/reject decisions
+Area Chairs (Primary): They need clearly justified guidance for paper accept/reject decisions and critical reviews.

-Authors (Secondary): They need fair consideration and constructive feedback on what directions should they build upon (egardless of acceptance).
+Authors (Secondary): They need fair consideration and constructive feedback on what directions should they build upon (regardless of acceptance).

 Community (Long term): You should help your community, ensure every submitted paper teaches something worthwhile.